 Education & Training

-The Section of Cardiac and Thoracic Surgery provides comprehensive, personalized training in cardiothoracic surgery, including transplantation and minimally invasive techniques through an ACGME-accredited residency.
+The section of cardiac and thoracic surgery provides comprehensive, personalized training in cardiothoracic surgery, including transplantation and minimally invasive techniques through an ACGME-accredited residency.

-Candidates will have leadership opportunities relating to the institution of a new training program.
-We have designed a unique approach to learning that focuses on development of technical and knowledge-based competencies, and have access to unique simulation facilities that will enhance the training experience without detracting from the clinical opportunities.
+We have designed a unique approach to learning that focuses on development of technical and knowledge-based competencies in addition to providing access to unique simulation facilities that will enhance the training experience without detracting from the clinical opportunities.
 General or thoracic tracks will be configured based on the interests and focus of individual candidates.
 Opportunities are available in basic and clinical research.

-Candidates must be eligible for IL State licensure, and must have either successfully completed an ACGME-approved training program in general surgery as well as USMLE parts 1-3 or be ECFMG certified.
-Three letters of recommendation as well as standardized test score results will be requested.
+Candidates must be eligible for Illinois state licensure and must have successfully completed an ACGME-approved training program in general surgery.
+Three letters of recommendation in addition to standardized test score results will be requested.

 The University of Chicago and its medical center are affirmative action/equal opportunity employers.